AndroidKitKat/personal-site/_posts/2019-08-27-Japanese_1_Frist_Post.md

  * I only got interested in Japan and Japanese during my freshman year of college.
 Before then, all I had known about Japan was that my grandfather served in the military during the United States' occupation of Japan after World War II.
 I have since fallen in love with the language and the rich, rich history and culture of Japan.

  * I love computers and love to run my own web services whenever possible.
 For example, this blog runs entirely using [Jekyll](https://jekyllrb.com/) running off of a computer I configured myself.
 I find it very fun to face the challenges some of the DIY projects bring.
+I've also got a file sharing/link shortening service at [https://waifupaste.moe/](https://waifupaste.moe/).
+It's pretty fun to make things work with computers.

  * I regularly listen to J-POP/Japanese music.
 Some of my favorite songs are: